Skip to content

 Stateful Delta Polling and KDE Fidelity

 Naive full-sync polling is computationally expensive, introduces unacceptable latency into recall simulations, and rapidly exhausts supplier API quotas.
 Production-grade systems must implement cursor-based or timestamp-driven delta polling.
 Each supplier ERP, WMS, or agricultural IoT gateway typically exposes a last_modified, updated_at, or incremental cursor field that serves as the polling anchor.
 The ingestion engine maintains a persistent state store tracking the last successfully processed cursor per supplier endpoint.
-On each execution cycle, the poller requests records where updated_at > last_cursor, applies strict KDE validation, and advances the cursor only after successful downstream persistence.
+On each execution cycle, the poller requests records where updated_at > last_cursor, applies strict KDE validation, and advances the cursor only after successful downstream persistence — never before.

 Figure — Stateful delta-polling cycle:

-FSMA 204 KDE mapping requires deterministic transformation of raw API payloads into standardized traceability records.
-The following KDEs must be preserved with exact fidelity: traceability_lot_code, product_description, quantity, unit_of_measure, location_id (origin/destination), and event_timestamp.
 Any deviation in field naming, unit conversion, or timezone normalization fractures the traceability graph and triggers compliance audit failures.
-The polling layer must enforce schema validation before downstream routing.
-For suppliers lacking modern REST endpoints, a parallel CSV/EDI Parser Setup ensures legacy data streams undergo identical validation and normalization before entering the traceability graph.
+The polling layer must enforce this schema before downstream routing.
+For suppliers lacking modern REST endpoints, a parallel CSV/EDI Parser Setup ensures legacy data streams undergo identical validation and normalization before entering the traceability graph — the same contract, a different transport.

 Resilient Execution and Adaptive Concurrency